embulk/embulk/README.md

 embulk run config.yml -r resume-state.yml
 ```

-If you giveup to resume the transaction, you can use `embulk cleanup` subcommand to delete intermediate data:
+If you give up on resuming the transaction, you can use `embulk cleanup` subcommand to delete intermediate data:

 ```
 embulk cleanup config.yml -r resume-state.yml